sarken/frontend-docs-test/accessibility-statement.md

 2. Links are written to make sense out of context.

 3. Navigation and action links are visually styled as large and distinct buttons.
 They can be scaled up with text zoom to make them easier to click on with a mouse or joystick.
-We offer a number of skins, such as the[Massive Buttons skin](http://archiveofourown.org/skins/895), that restyle the buttons to make them easier to see and click.
+We offer a number of skins, such as the [Massive Buttons skin](https://archiveofourown.org/skins/895), that restyle the buttons to make them easier to see and click.

 ## Forms